[10.02.25]

 Administration

-Administratively, the paperwork for sole traders is more straightforward, whilst a limited company has to register with Companies House and file annual accounts and reports.
+A limited company has to register with Companies House and file annual accounts and other reports which are publicly available.
 Also should you decide to close-down the business, it is more complex and there is more admin for a limited company.

 Responsibilities